Exactly What It Says on the Tin, a fishing episode will involve the protagonists going fishing.

 - Futurama: The episode "The Deep South" kicks off with Hermes realizing that he accidentally filed for a mandatory fishing license instead of a pet license for Nibbler.
 The entire Planet Express crew goes out to sea for a fishing trip, with the delivery crew having varying degrees of success.
 Most of the rest of the episode is about what happens after a whale drags the Planet Express ship underwater.

-- Gravity Falls: "The Legend of the Gobblewonker", in which Dipper, Mable and Soos try to capture photographic evidence of a lake monster.
+- Gravity Falls: "The Legend of the Gobblewonker", in which Dipper, Mabel and Soos try to capture photographic evidence of a lake monster.

 - Hey Arnold!: "Big Caesar", in which Arnold and Gerald try to find the said fish his grandfather tried to catch years ago but wind up letting it go.

-- Looney Tunes: 1941's "Greetings Bait" stars a worm (caricature of Jerry Colonna) assisting a fisherman in catching fish.
+- 1941's "Greetings Bait" stars a worm (caricature of Jerry Colonna) assisting a fisherman in catching fish.
 The worm then has his hands full as he encounters an ornery crab.

 - The 90s Mr. Men cartoon episode "Mr. Nosey Goes Fishing" involves Mr. Nosey following the rest of the Mr. Men and Little Miss when they go on a fishing trip and ends up paying for his nosiness when he falls overboard and gets eaten by a shark.